-An RE project is generally housed under a special purpose vehicle (SPV) incorporated for the specific purpose of undertaking the project, which normally has no pre-existing businesses, rights or liabilities except for the ones related to the project it is undertaking.
+An RE project is generally housed under an SPV incorporated for the specific purpose of undertaking the project, which normally has no pre-existing businesses, rights or liabilities except for the ones related to the project that it is undertaking.
 In this structure, the assets of the renewable project are ring-fenced and can be securitised in favour of the lenders.

 The principal participants in a project finance transaction typically involve the following parties:

-- lender or lenders who lend for the purposes of project development;
+- the lender or lenders who lend for the purposes of project development;

-- lenders' agent, appointed by the lenders in a syndicated financing to act on their behalf;
+- the lenders' agent, appointed by the lenders in a syndicated financing to act on their behalf;

-- arranger, who in case of a syndicated loan facilitates or arranges for the loan.
-Often the lead bank acts as an arranger; and
+- the arranger (typically the lead bank) who, in case of a syndicated loan, facilitates or arranges for the loan; and

-- promoter (entity holding the shares of and controlling the borrower), who will provide certain project-related undertakings such as an obligation to provide cost overrun support to the SPV as well as a pledge over the shares of the SPV.
+- the promoter (entity holding the shares of and controlling the borrower) who will provide project-related undertakings, such as an obligation to provide cost overrun support to the SPV as well as a pledge over the shares of the SPV.

 The SPV, while availing project finance, will typically enter into a variety of documentation including:

-- the loan agreement between the lender and the SPV, which is the primary document governing the terms of the loan;
+- the loan agreement between the lender and the SPV (i.e., the primary document governing the terms of the loan);

-- security documentation basis, in which security over the project assets is created and includes a combination of a mortgage over immovable properties, hypothecation over movable properties and pledge on the shares of the SPV by the promoter; and
+- security documentation, in which security over the project assets is created and includes a combination of a mortgage over immovable properties, hypothecation over movable properties and pledge on the shares of the SPV by the promoter; and

-- undertaking from the promoter or a corporate guarantee guaranteeing, among others, the liabilities of the SPV and cost overrun support.
+- undertaking from the promoter or a corporate guarantee guaranteeing, among other things, the liabilities of the SPV and cost overrun support.

 RE projects in India may be financed by domestic or non-resident lenders.
-Non-resident lenders need to be residents of a country compliant with the Financial Action Task Force or International Organisation of Securities Commission in order to be eligible to lend in compliance with the Reserve Bank of India's (i.e., India's central bank) (RBI) guidelines on External Commercial Borrowings (ECB).44 Multilateral financial institutions such as the International Finance Corporation and Asian Development Bank, etc. can also lend in accordance with the ECB guidelines.
+Non-resident lenders need to be residents of a country compliant with the Financial Action Task Force or the International Organization of Securities Commissions to be eligible to lend in compliance with Reserve Bank of India (RBI) (i.e., India's central bank) guidelines on external commercial borrowings (ECB).44 Multilateral financial institutions – such as the International Finance Corporation and the Asian Development Bank, among others – can also lend in accordance with the ECB guidelines.

-Generally, for domestic lenders, the tenor of debt for the purposes of infrastructure development (including RE projects) is for a lengthy term (typically 15–20 years) to ensure that the debt repayment can be actualised during the operational phase of the project.
-The non-resident lenders need to ensure that the loan meets the minimum average maturity requirement as applicable to the loan under the ECB guidelines.
+Generally, for domestic lenders, the tenor of debt for the purposes of infrastructure development (including RE projects) is for a lengthy term (typically 15 to 20 years) to ensure that the debt repayment can be actualised during the operational phase of the project.
+Non-resident lenders need to ensure that the loan meets the minimum average maturity requirement as applicable to the loan under the ECB guidelines.

 To promote development of RE projects, the RBI has mandated that domestic lenders, as part of priority sector lending, extend a certain prescribed percentage of loans out of their total lending for RE projects such as biomass-based power generators, windmills and micro-hydel plants.45 Further, for loans from non-resident lenders, approval of the RBI (which is typically required) will not be required if the loan amount is up to US$750 million per financial year and complies with the ECB guidelines.46